Thirst Aid Kit: Format

 Each episode typically focuses on a single celebrity who the hosts find sexually attractive.
 The podcast begins and ends with either host reading an original short passage of fan fiction, which they call a drabble.
 The short reading features the focal "thirst object" in an intimate, and sometimes sexual, situation with the writer.
 Next, they explain what makes the actor desirable.
 Finally, they dissect the actor's persona in the context of Hollywood and society at large.

 Guests

-Thirst Aid Kit sometimes features an interview with the person who the episode is about, such as Charlie Cox and Rahul Kohli.
+Thirst Aid Kit sometimes featured an interview with the subject of the episode, such as Charlie Cox and Rahul Kohli.
 On January 28, 2018, the hosts had a phone interview with Chris Evans, who was on the set of Avengers: Infinity War.
 Evans made comments about not perceiving himself as "hot," which were picked up by media outlets such as E!, W, and InStyle.

 Other media

-TAK also hosts live events such as "Thirsty Movie Nights."
-They hosted a live interview with Daniel Dae Kim at 2020 Sundance.
+TAK also hosted live events such as "Thirsty Movie Nights."
+They hosted a live interview with Daniel Dae Kim at the 2020 Sundance Film Festival.